fattorib/wtf-wikipedia-python/README.md

 Quick Summary of content filtration used:

-Wherever possible, we follow the methodology of [Wiki-40B: Multilingual Language Model Dataset](https://aclanthology.org/2020.lrec-1.297/) by Guo et al. when filtering the extracted text:
+Wherever possible, article filtering follows the methodology of [Wiki-40B: Multilingual Language Model Dataset](https://aclanthology.org/2020.lrec-1.297/) by Guo et al:

-- Sections like 'References', 'See Also', and 'Further Reading' are excluded.
+- Sections like 'References', 'See Also', and 'Further Reading' are excluded from the dataset.
-- Lists, Links, Images, Captions and Tables are excluded.
+- Lists, Links, Images, Captions and Tables are excluded from the dataset.
-- Disambiguation Pages and Redirect Pages are excluded.
+- Disambiguation Pages and Redirect Pages are excluded from the dataset.

+There is also some additional filtration to filter out content that ```wtf_wikipedia``` doesnt filter for:
-- As a proxy for removing Non-entity sections, we skip all articles that start with 'List of'.
-The majority of these articles are lists providing almost no text content (ex: [this](https://en.wikipedia.org/wiki/List_of_decades,_centuries,_and_millennia) and [this](https://en.wikipedia.org/wiki/List_of_cities_and_municipalities_in_the_Philippines) and [this](https://en.wikipedia.org/wiki/List_of_PC_games_(A)))
+- As a proxy for removing Non-entity sections in Guo et al, the majority of articles with titles starting with 'List of' are skipped.
+Most of these articles are lists providing almost no text content (ex: [this](https://en.wikipedia.org/wiki/List_of_decades,_centuries,_and_millennia) and [this](https://en.wikipedia.org/wiki/List_of_cities_and_municipalities_in_the_Philippines)).
+To catch cases where an article starts with 'List of' but still contains a significant of high-quality text (ex: [this](https://en.wikipedia.org/wiki/List_of_James_Bond_films) and [this](https://en.wikipedia.org/wiki/List_of_Marvel_Cinematic_Universe_films)), all 'List of' titles are filtered against Wikipedia's List of [Featured Lists](https://en.wikipedia.org/wiki/Wikipedia:Featured_lists) as these articles contain more content than just the list values themselves.
+See [here](https://en.wikipedia.org/wiki/Wikipedia:Featured_list_criteria) for the full criteria of a Featured List.

+-  Sections containing 5 or fewer words to no text content are skipped as these sections are usually lists with some text preamble.

-- At the article level, we perform minimal formatting.
-Sections and paragraphs are joined together with ```\n\n``` and sections containing little (5 or fewer words) to no text content are skipped.
+- At the article level, formatting follows PileV1 Wikipedia.
+Titles, sections and paragraphs are joined together with ```\n\n```.

 ## Pile V2 Stats:

 - Wikipedia Dump Date: 2022-10-06
-- Number of Included Articles: 6098081
+- Number of Included Articles: x
 - Archive Size (Jsonlines): 15.8GB